Shinnousuke/academic-kickstart/content/en/home/projects.md

 **"Growth without Industrialization"**
 joint with Tishara Garg (MIT)

-**"Spurious Disappearance of the M-curve: What Changed Female Labor Force Participation in Japan?"**
+**"The Tie between Female and Machine: Implications of Aging for Female Employment, Automation, and Structural Change"**
 joint with Minamo Mikoshiba (UTokyo)
+(Draft available soon)